therealnicoroshi/modlist/README.md

 #### *NOTE: All of these (except the swan and short dive keys of 'X', and 'C') can be changed to suit your preference either in settings/controls menu in game, the MCM menu or through the ini files for the specific mod found in MO2 left pane.*

+#### *Dodge key can be changed by searching in MO2 (bottom left) for 'TK Dodge RE'.
+In the skse/plugins/TK Dodge RE.ini change the DodgeHotkey = to the numerical value of the key desired using the DX scan codes linked below*

 - [DirectX Scan Codes for ini values](https://gist.github.com/arithex/3e953d1eb096afe58ce05ba6846493e4)

 ### Now you can talk to Mara and start your adventure